dtisdall/dyi-bootcamp/words-in-a-file-challenge-master/README.md

 ## Conclusion
 This challenge was a good opportunity to for us to figure out how to do something without being directed to reference materials.
 How do we read in the contents of a file in Ruby?
 We had to figure it out.
 Fortunately, there are a lot of references and resources available for how to do this.
 Being a core part of Ruby, this behavior is well documented.
 But we still need to read through and comprehend that documentation.

 As developers, we need to be able to find good resources when using new technologies or facing new problems.
 The skills we'll need range from selecting good search terms to quickly determining if a resource is appropriate for our needs to reading through source code.
-Fortunately, we'll have plenty of opportunities to practice at Dev Bootcamp.
+Fortunately, we'll have plenty of opportunities to practice at DYI-CAMP.

 [exercise]: http://programmingpraxis.com/2009/03/10/word-frequencies/
 [Programming Praxis]: http://programmingpraxis.com/